Privacy Policy

 • Our recruitment and ongoing personnel training and development, as well as the evaluation and disciplinary processes we operate, are designed to promote and maintain a high standard of professional ethics and competency at all levels of The Company, which is in line with industry standards and our professional and legal responsibilities.

 • In addition, The Company operates several complementary technical and organisational measures, designed to protect the privacy of personal information that we collect, store and process.
-Such measures include logical access controls and user rights management with the objective of minimising access to personal (and other Company) information and data, only to authorised Company personnel.
-We also utilise user access credentials management with enforced frequent changes, password complexity and maximum / minimum lengths, restrictions on reuse of same passwords, etc., complemented by a structured process for periodic review and confirmation of continued business need to such personal data.
+Such measures include logical access controls and user rights management with the objective of minimising access to personal (and other Company) information and data, only to authorised Company We also utilise user access credentials management with enforced frequent changes, password complexity and maximum / minimum lengths, restrictions on reuse of same passwords, etc., complemented by a structured process for periodic review and confirmation of continued business need to such personal data.

 • Furthermore, The Company uses purpose-specific technologies and tools (such as firewalls, intrusion prevention, mail security gateways, sandboxing technologies, etc.), all designed to monitor and manage the security of its electronic perimeter.
 The Company also has in place an active and ongoing patch management program across security, server and endpoint devices for addressing newly released threats, and benefits from the use of endpoint malware protection at laptop, servers and desktop level.
 Finally, we also utilize technologies that deliver encryption for data in motion and at rest to protect against privacy risks in cases of hardware theft or loss.